ericchavez831/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

 The biggest challenge while building the app was understanding the Android Studio IDE.
-I was not familiar with the needing to change the Pixel emulators to correspond with the application.
+I was not familiar with the need to change the Pixel emulators to correspond with the application.
 This caused an error that I was able to solve after half an hour of figuring out exactly what it meant.
-I also was struggling a little with working with the design view but got it to function properly after.
+I also was struggling a little with the design view but got it to function properly after a few attempts.

 ### Open-source libraries used